Characters: One Piece: The Seven Warlords of the Sea

 - Knowledge Broker: Part of his third occupation as the underworld figure "Joker".

 - Know When to Fold 'Em: Gives up on killing Smoker after Aokiji makes it clear he won't let that happen.
-He did try once, but Aokiji froze him solid (harmlessly) as a warning.
+He did try once, but Aokiji froze him, although it had no apparent affect on him.

 - Laughably Evil: Evil alright, but at least it's fun to watch him.